Derelict bungalow court behind chainlink fence

 The Maycrest Bungalows, one of El Sereno’s few remaining bungalow courts, has been owned by the California Department of Transportation (Caltrans) for the failed 710 freeway extension since 1968 and has sat vacant since 1991.

+Since 2007, community members in El Sereno have advocated for preservation and adaptive reuse of the Bungalows to meet residents’ needs.
 In June 2024, the L.A.
 Conservancy nominated the bungalow court as a Historic-Cultural Monument (HCM).
 HCM status would protect the building’s character defining features, and allow for new on-site development that is compatible in scale and aesthetics.
-This is especially important in a neighborhood like El Sereno that has been unjustly affected by the planned (but never built) 710 Freeway for decades, and should help uplift and stabilize the neighborhood.
+Due to Caltrans’ delay in deaccessioning the property, the nomination is on hold at this time.

 About This Place